LvMalware/tcp-ip/README.md

 - Review the whole implementation to fix mistakes of RFC 793 by following RFC 1122 and later erratas

+- Handle Urgent data on the TCP

+- Implement IP options and fragmentation

 - Add an empty queue signal
     - Each connection can be signaled that all the segments were sent (and ACKed), so it can close

 - Optimize transmission queue
     - maybe have some form of poll on multiple connections to efficiently select the connection and segment to transmit instead of using a loop on the queue

+- Implement timeouts